estere-sei/Circadian-proteomics-features/README.md

 For the half-life analysis in the "Proteome" folder, this was forked from Estere Seinkmane's work.
 For queries about upstream work please contact her directly.

-# STRUCTURE
+## STRUCTURE

 The root directory contains:
-    "1 Raw files from Perseus" -> proteomics + phosphoproteomics .txt files.
+   * "1 Raw files from Perseus" -> proteomics + phosphoproteomics .txt files.
-    "2 Analyis" -> split into "Proteome" and "Phosphoproteome".
+   * "2 Analysis" -> split into "Proteome" and "Phosphoproteome".
-    "README.txt".

 The "2 Analysis" folder contains:
-    "Phosphoproteome".
+   * "Phosphoproteome".
-    "Proteome".
+   * "Proteome".

 Each of "Phosphoproteome" and "Proteome" folders contains:
-    "Combined".
+   * "Combined".
-    "Independent" - R notebooks all begin with "Single" to denote that it is associated with the "Independent" analysis rather than "Combined".
+   * "Independent" - R notebooks all begin with "Single" to denote that it is associated with the "Independent" analysis rather than "Combined".

 Each of "Combined" and "Independent" folders contains:
-    R notebooks - these are numbered in the order in which they are to be run, and each begins with a short description and a summary of input/output files.
+   * R notebooks - these are numbered in the order in which they are to be run, and each begins with a short description and a summary of input/output files.
 Numbers are appended with "p" when referring to phosphoproteomics analysis, e.g. "1p Normalising data.Rmd".
-    The relevant raw file from Perseus (either proteomics or phosphoproteomics).
+   * The relevant raw file from Perseus (either proteomics or phosphoproteomics).
-    Other relevant input files (e.g. manually annotated lists of interesting proteins).
+   * Other relevant input files (e.g. manually annotated lists of interesting proteins).
-    Output files (created by running the R notebooks in the specified order).
+   * Output files (created by running the R notebooks in the specified order).

 For the kinase inference analysis the script was written in Python by Dr Tim Stevens.
 For further help email tjs23@cam.ac.uk

-# VERSION INFORMATION
+## VERSION INFORMATION

 R 3.6.3

-# CONTACT
+## CONTACT

-David C.S.
+* David C.S.
 Wong
-davidwong47@gmail.com
+* Email: davidwong47@gmail.com

-# LICENSE
+## LICENSE

-This code is released with the MIT License.
-See the License.txt file for more information.
+This code is released with the [MIT License](LICENSE).